From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Postcard of Courtland Beach in Omaha.

-In the 1880’s as the South Omaha stockyards were being established, a group of investors saw potential in this area and thought it could become just as vital to Omaha City.
+In the 1880s, as the South Omaha stockyards were being established, a group of investors saw potential in this area and thought it could become just as vital to Omaha.
 To that end they formed the East Omaha Land Company and bought 2,000 acres of land.
 They immediately went to work to make it attractive to buyers.
-They platted it, graded the streets, installed water lines and sewers, installed street lights and street car lines.
-Its grand plan was to make the area into Omaha’s manufacturing center with the creation of the East Omaha Factory District in an area just east of Omaha Island.
+They platted it, graded the streets, installed water lines and sewers, installed street lights, and laid streetcar lines.
+The grand plan was to make the area into Omaha’s manufacturing center with the creation of the East Omaha Factory District in an area just east of Omaha Island.

 Postcard of Courtland Beach in Omaha.